rticommunity/rticonnextdds-connector-py/docs/data.rst

 Similarly, to get a field in a :class:`Input` sample, use the appropriate
 getter: :meth:`SampleIterator.get_number()`, :meth:`SampleIterator.get_boolean()`,
 :meth:`SampleIterator.get_string()`, or ``__getitem__``. ``get_string`` also works
 with numeric fields, returning the number as a string.
+For example:

 .. testcode::